 NUwave-guest – A wireless network accessible to those who register with limited Internet access to browsers, most browser-based applications and the guests’ VPN.

-OWA – Outlook Web Application, which is the version of faculty/staff email available on the Web.
+OWA – Outlook Web Application, now called Outlook Online, is the version of faculty/staff email available on the Web.

 Pharos – The vendor supporting the Northeastern Printing Plan.